Wetiko ‘Mind Virus’: [Exploring the Myth & Meaning]

 It cannot control our true nature but can control and manipulate the false identity it establishes within us.

-When we fall under it’s illusion, we simultaneously identify with who we are not while dissociating from and forgetting who we are—giving away our power, not to mention ourselves, in the process.
+When we fall under its illusion, we simultaneously identify with who we are not while dissociating from and forgetting who we are—giving away our power, not to mention ourselves, in the process.

-Paul Levy explores how artists, philosophers, and spiritual traditions have creatively symbolized this deadly pathogen of the psyche to help us see it and heal it.
+Paul Levy explores how artists, philosophers, and spiritual traditions have creatively symbolized this deadly pathogen of the psyche to help us see and heal it.

 He examines the concept of it as it appears in the teachings of the Kabbalah, Hawaiian kahuna shamanism, Buddhism, and mystical Christianity and through esoteric concepts like egregores, demons, counterfeiting spirits, and psychic vampires.